stanford-crfm/levanter/docs/Blog-Post.md

 This visualization is logged to WandB as training progresses and can be viewed interactively.
 We have found this to be a nice alternative to just staring obsessively at the loss curve (not that we ever do that).

-We have used our visualization to identify a pattern of highly but not perfectly redundant data (what we call "madlib duplicates"), suggesting that the model is "wasting" time and context length on low-value data.
+In the past, we have used our visualization to identify a pattern of highly but not perfectly redundant data in a new dataset (what we call "madlib duplicates"), suggesting that the model is "wasting" time and context length on low-value data.
 We've also used it to qualitatively assess how alternative architectures (like [Backpacks](http://backpackmodels.science/)) learn differently from Transformers.

 ### Other Features